 “Undoubtedly one of the greatest living violinists”

 Born in Moscow in 1957, he immigrated to Israel with his family two years later, where he studied the violin with Ilona Feher.
-At the age of 11, he made his concert debut with the Israel Philharmonic Orchestra and at the age of 16, he made his debut in Carnegie Hall with the Pittsburgh Symphony Orchestra, under the patronage of Isaac Stern.
-Since then he regularly appears with the most celebrated orchestras and conductors on the international music scene and is also a much sought-after chamber musician.
+At 11, he made his concert debut with the Israel Philharmonic Orchestra.
+At 16, he made his debut in Carnegie Hall with the Pittsburgh Symphony Orchestra under the patronage of Isaac Stern.
+Since then, he has regularly appeared with the most celebrated orchestras and conductors on the international music scene and is also a much sought-after chamber musician.

-Shlomo Mintz was President of the Jury of the International Henryk Wieniawski Violin Competition and the Sion Valais International Violin Competition and was at the same time the Artistic Director of the International Music Festival Sion Valais (Switzerland).
+Shlomo Mintz was President of the Jury of the International Henryk Wieniawski Violin Competition and the Sion Valais International Violin Competition.
+He was simultaneously the Artistic Director of the International Music Festival Sion Valais (Switzerland).
 Mintz frequently appears as a soloist in concerts for Violins of Hope, a project that aims to promote peace through music.

 "Shlomo Mintz's interpretation of Sibelius' Concerto was transparent, clear, never shallow or impersonal, tremendously emotional at times and so deeply committed that it lifted everyone to a higher dimension."